-Many companies that offer shareholder rewards through the ShareClub Platform set minimums, or conditions, that shareholders must meet to become eligible for the perk.
+Many companies that offer shareholder rewards through the ShareClub Platform set minimums, or conditions, that shareholders must meet to become eligible for the reward.
 In this article, we're going to take a look at the types of conditions that companies set, why, and how they work.

 Let's take a look at the two most common conditions for shareholder rewards.

-Companies mix and match shareholder reward conditions depending on the specific perk.
+Companies mix and match shareholder reward conditions depending on the specific reward.
 For example, a reward may mandate that you own only 1 share for 3 years (a company looking to reward shareholders who have been with them for a long time).
 Another reward may mandate that you own 100 shares, with no MHP.

 Note: The most common types of conditions for shareholder rewards are a combination of MSQ and MHP.